CaptainMorgan12/Boot_Bitch/README.md

 Boot Bitch is a native Qt 6 Linux recovery utility.
 The application command and Debian package retain the stable technical name `boot-repair` for compatibility; the source repository is `Boot_Bitch`.
 Version 0.2.18 retains the guarded diagnostics cache, simulation-first repair stack, Btrfs snapshot recovery, audited chroot shell, verified file copy, responsive Qt interface, and cross-desktop packaging prepared for public distribution.
 Each repair layer performs the strongest practical read-only or trial preflight available, applies only recognized deterministic corrections, and stops on unknown failures instead of guessing.

+This was written entirely by LLM with guidance, and requirements provided as well as tests manually verified.

 **Developer:** CaptainMorgan12

 ## Minimum recovery requirement